rancher/rke2/developer-docs/updating_rke2_charts.md

 ## How to update a chart?

-Before going into updating the chart, note a chart update normally means updating the images that this chart is consumin
+Before going into updating the chart, note a chart update normally means updating the images that this chart is consuming.
-g.
 In general, rke2 is consuming hardened images that are built using a FIPS compliant process.
 In other words, **do not use the upstream images**.
 Instead, refer to the Github project building that image and use the code of the upstream project to yield a hardened image.
 The Github projects building hardened images are under our [github rancher](https://github.com/rancher/) and start with the name `image-build-`, for example: [image-build-coredns](https://github.com/rancher/image-build-coredns).